Longley Park View Care Home, Sheffield

 Welcome to Longley Park View

-The specialist team at Longley Park View provide complex care for older people with with dementia and neurodisabilities, often characterised by behaviour that challenges and unpredictable behaviour.
-The home is experienced in providing person-centred care for people who may have limited capacity, communication difficulties and sensory impairments and we have a proven track record in providing holistic, multidisciplinary care for people with late stage dementia, including Parkinson’s and Alzheimer's, stroke, brain injury and neurodisabilities.
+The specialist team at Longley Park View provide complex care for older people with dementia and neuro-disabilities, often characterised by behaviour that challenges and unpredictable behaviour.
+We are experienced in providing person-centred care for people who may have limited capacity, communication difficulties and sensory impairments and have a proven track record in providing holistic, multidisciplinary care for people with late stage dementia, including Parkinson’s and Alzheimer’s, stroke, brain injury and neuro-disabilities.

 Many service users come to Longley Park View after the breakdown of previous placements in elderly care services and in the community.
 As a person’s symptoms become more acute and challenging, some services become unable to provide the right care for older people with very complex needs.
 Longley Park View has been developed with these people in mind.